Dvik/Taskzy/README.md

 # Build

-You would have to generate your own keys for the Google Awareness API and
+For building the app, you would have to generate your own keys for the Google Awareness API and insert it in strings.xml

 # Featured